 At the time I had no idea that I would be a Naturopathic Doctor.
 My parents are both scholars, multi-degreed, and both instilled in me the desire to learn as well as think for myself.
 My mother was a nurse and is now a social worker, so for me, caretaking was considered common practice when helping people.
-She worked with a variety of patients in a variety of settings and while in school brought me to school with her to learn.
+She worked with a variety of patients in a variety of settings and while in school, also brought me with her to learn.
 As a young girl, I sat in organic chemistry classes and ran around labs learning complex structures prior to my maturity.
-I think this prepared me to be a functional medicine practitioner.
 This really created a deep understanding of how the body works on a cellular level and unknowingly prepared me to be a functional medicine practitioner.

 I continued my education gaining a Bachelors in Natural Healthcare Sciences, yet still wavered on which direction I would take with my doctoral training.
 I was passionate and loved the practice of naturopathy, yet still was concerned that it would be an uphill battle politically, and socially.
-Naturopathic Doctors are not recognized, and the ones that are intended to be considered primary care physicians.
+Naturopathic Doctors are not recognized and the ones that are, intended to be considered primary care physicians.
 Fundamentally, I believe that we are not primary care physicians, nor do I want to be a primary care doctor.
 I also choose not to prescribe medications or have an interest in performing surgeries.
 I also believe that we are not adequately trained to diagnose and manage pathologies, nor do I believe that is our place in healthcare.
-I greatly respect and work integratively with all doctors, respecting and deeply understanding our place in medicine, healing, and healthcare.
+I greatly respect and work integratively with all doctors, by respecting and deeply understanding everyone’s place in medicine, healing, and healthcare.

-Ultimately, I am a lifelong learner and am on a mission to help others reclaim their health using the healing power of nature finding the causes of their imbalances in health instead of just addressing the symptoms.
-I have committed my life to this practice and am building a practice that can not only stand the test of time, yet also facilitate healing in millions of families across the globe.
-I am truly passionate about my mission and vision to help families live naturally as a naturopathic doctor.
+Ultimately, I am a lifelong learner and am on a mission to help others reclaim their health using the healing power of nature by finding the causes of their imbalances in their health instead of just addressing the symptoms.
+I have committed my life to this practice and I am building a practice that will not only stand the test of time, but also facilitate healing in millions of families across the globe.
+I am truly passionate about my mission and vision to help families live naturally as your family’s naturopathic doctor.